Murdo-C/captainmurdo.github.io/_posts/2025-7-19-trmnl-home.md

 I’m letting this version settle before adding new features.
 I’m considering outside temperature integration, more frequent measurements, and a forecast view powered by a simple indoor temperature model I’ve yet to explore.

 I’ve always had an intuitive sense of how to do technical things.
-TRMNL pairs with that instinct, allowing me to quickly turn small ideas into real tools.
+TRMNL pairs nicely with that instinct, allowing me to quickly turn small ideas into real tools.